 Red currants are a small tart fruit best harvested in June.
 They prefer well-drained soils as well as cool summer climates.

 Rhubarb is an old-fashioned vegetable, grown for its brilliant red stems which are often used in pies and desserts.
 While its stems are noted for their culinary qualities, its leaves are poisonous and must be removed before cooking.

-Rose campion features silvery soft foliage graced with stunning pink or white flowers in the late spring and early summer.
-It self-seeds readily, forming large colonies if left unchecked.
+Rose campion features soft silvery mounds of foliage graced with stalks of stunning pink or white flowers in the late spring and early summer.
+This short-lived perennial or biennial self-seeds readily, forming large colonies if left unchecked.

 Shining white flowers are attractive to pollinators and light up the garden.
 This type of hibiscus is fairly hardy in northern regions.